 At one point or another, almost every parent struggles with getting their kids to eat food that isn’t loaded with grease, fat and sugar.
+Especially after the holidays.
 And if there’s one person that knows how to get kids to eat healthy, it’s Jamie Oliver.

 In honour of his book and television series, Jamie’s Super Food Family Classics, he shared a couple of healthy food alternatives with us that your kids are sure to love.
 So go ahead and try out a couple of these tricks (without having to sacrifice your child’s happiness):